zzhangjii/learning-library/workshops/LabGuide400DataLoadingIntoATP.md

     ![](./images/400/snap0015310.jpg)

 -   The new Auth Token is displayed.
 Click **Copy** to copy the Auth Token to the clipboard.
-You probably want to save this in a temporary notepad document for the next few minutes (you'll use it in the next step).
-You can't retrieve the Auth Token again after closing the dialog box.
+Save this in a temporary notepad document for the next few minutes (you'll use it in the next step). **You can't retrieve the Auth Token again after closing the dialog box**.

     ![](./images/400/snap0015311.jpg)